 Visiting the Japanese Garden

-The Japanese Garden in Van Nuys is currently open Monday – Thursday from 10 am to 3:30 pm.
+The Japanese Garden in Van Nuys is currently open Monday – Thursday from 9:30 am to 3:30 pm.
+Walk-ins are welcome, and admission is free.

 It is located at 6100 Woodley Ave, Van Nuys, California 91406